 One way to determine if there is a good amount of interest is to post in the Kumoricon Facebook group explaining the concept of your panel.
 It can also be a great way to brainstorm ideas, recruit help, and it may help you decide whether or not to submit an application.

 How do I submit a panel application?

-Panel applications are available below, on this page.
+Panel applications will open later in May, on this page.

 How do I know my panel application was submitted?